SelloutCZN/SelloutCZN/README.md

-- 👋 Hi, I’m @SelloutCZN, in real life I go by Yichen (or Benjamin if you're my doctor)
+Hi, I’m @SelloutCZN, in real life I go by Benjamin

 - 👀 I’m passionate about Sports, Music, Photography, and a plethora of video games
 - 🌱 I’m practicing C/C++/C#, Linux/Ubuntu, ROS2, and Python as part of my studies in MSc Robotics
 - 💞️ I'm learning coding with application to automation, robotics, and machine learning